Why No Plans For Aluminum Trailers?

 If you’re looking for plans to build aluminum trailers, then the reasons above don’t help.
 They certainly don’t solve the problem of getting trailer plans for aluminum.
 And, I don’t know where to send you.
 There are a few scattered on the internet, but no one that has a full line (that I know about).

-Well, the expensive way to get your perfect set is to hire Synthesis to design a full custom trailer.
+Well, the expensive way to get your perfect plans is to hire Synthesis to design a full custom trailer.
 I throw it out not as a sales pitch, because most DIY’ers are not willing to pay $3000+ for plans.
 However, if you really need something specific (steel, aluminum, stainless, special function, or whatever), it’s an option.

 Aluminum Trailers and DIY Plans